1. ASSUMING ALL DIAMONDS OF THE SAME COLOR, CLARITY, AND CUT GRADE ARE THE SAME

 Marange diamonds with their unique body tint (a characteristic NOT denoted on the GIA certificate, though detectable by a trained gemologist) add another variable to the pricing equation as these stones command lower prices in the dealer network.
 (M. Martin does NOT sell Marange sourced diamonds.)

 Another much more serious omission from the certificate is an analysis of the diamond material.
 For reasons that are too technical to go into here, diamond material can vary from stone to stone.
 Some diamond material may be very “grainy,” while it is the “crystal” material that is most desired and most valuable.
 Many jewelers do not know how to distinguish this phenomenon, but an experienced gemologist who knows what to look for is able to detect this using specific gemological techniques.
-For more techincal information on this subject, click this link.

 3. ASSUMING EVERYONE SELLING DIAMONDS IS A GIA GRADUATE GEMOLOGIST